 Yet for all the branding and marketing hype, these systems are variations on a theme.
 They connect to the cloud via Wi-Fi or 3G — Audi announced Wednesday that it will roll out 4G LTE connectivity ”soon” — to deliver streaming audio, social media like Facebook and Yelp, and apps like iHeartRadio and NPR.
 Other common features include automatic crash response, voice-activated navigation, spoken text messages and concierge services that will make restaurant reservations, order flowers or book flights.

 Interested in learning more about how the Internet of Things will change your car or how connected transportation will Change your life?
 Check out “The Internet of Things: Moving Us Forward with Innovations for Transportation.”
 You can also see a demo of how M2M technology can be implemented on a bus to create a better experience for the driver and passengers here.

 Have questions or comments about this post?
-Let us know in the comments section below or on Twitter.automotive, cars, connected cars, Internet of Things, transportation
+Let us know in the comments section below or on Twitter.Tags: automotive, cars, connected cars, Internet of Things, transportation